rduan1228/su26-ai301-contribution/README.md

 ## Why I Chose This Issue

-Having worked with Spark and Databricks, I've personally hit this exact pain point — looping through DataFrames to concatenate them is a common and annoying pattern in real pipelines.
-This issue is also a great entry point into the Daft codebase: well-scoped, pure Python, and the implementation path is already clear from the issue description.
+Having worked with Spark and Databricks, I've personally hit this exact pain point.
+This issue is also a great entry point into the Daft codebase: well-scoped, pure Python, and the implementation path is already clear from teh issue descritpion.

 ---

 ## Understanding the Issue